Frequently asked questions

 National Grid funds new projects such as power transmission lines through an agreement with Ofgem.
 Ofgem pay upfront costs, which are gradually passed on to customers over a 40 year period.
 This eases the burden on electricity bills.

-The Great Grid Upgrade is the largest overhaul of the Grid in generations and will future proof the Grid for years to come, facilitating the transition to a clean and affordable energy future.
-It will enable us to carry more clean, secure energy from where it is generated to where it is needed, boosting energy security and helping the nation become more self-sufficient.
+The Great Grid Upgrade is the largest overhaul of the Grid in generations and will future proof the Grid for years to come, facilitating the transition to a secure and affordable energy future.
+It will enable us to carry more secure, affordable, cleaner energy from where it is generated to where it is needed, boosting energy security and helping the nation become more self-sufficient.
 Find out more about The Great Grid Upgrade.

 About the project